RIM-174 Standard ERAM

-The RIM-174 Standard Extended Range Active Missile (ERAM), or Standard Missile 6 (SM-6), is a missile in current production for the United States Navy (USN).
+The RIM-174 Standard Extended Range Active Missile (ERAM), or Standard Missile 6 (SM-6), is a missile in current production for the United States Navy (USN) by RTX.
 It was designed for extended-range anti-air warfare (ER-AAW) purposes, providing capability against fixed and rotary-wing aircraft, unmanned aerial vehicles, anti-ship cruise missiles in flight, both over sea and land, and terminal ballistic missile defense.
 It can also be used as a high-speed anti-ship missile.
 The missile uses the airframe of the earlier SM-2ER Block IV (RIM-156A) missile, adding the active radar homing seeker from the AIM-120C AMRAAM in place of the semi‑active seeker of the previous design.
-This will improve the capability of the Standard missile against highly agile targets and targets beyond the effective range of the launching vessels' target illumination radars.
+This improves the capability of the Standard missile against highly agile targets and targets beyond the effective range of the launching vessels' target illumination radars.
 Initial operating capability was planned for 2013 and was achieved on 27 November 2013.

-The SM-6 is not meant to replace the SM-2 series of missiles but will serve alongside and provide extended range and increased firepower.
+The SM-6 is not meant to replace the SM-2 series of missiles but serves alongside and provides extended range and increased firepower.
 It was approved for export in January 2017.
 An air-to-air variant of the SM-6, known as the AIM-174 Gunslinger, is the first dedicated long-range air-to-air missile employed by the USN since the 2004 retirement of the AIM-54 Phoenix.
 The SM-6 can also be fired from the U.S. Army's Typhon missile launcher as part of the Strategic Mid-range Fires System (SMRF).